PLCnext/SampleRuntime/getting-started/Part-06/README.md

    sudo setcap cap_net_bind_service,cap_net_admin,cap_net_raw,cap_sys_boot,cap_sys_nice,cap_sys_time+ep projects/runtime/runtime
    ```

    This is required for the application to be able to set the real-time thread priority.
+If the admin user is not allowed to execute this command, then please ask your system administrator to grant the admin user this privilege, or else execute the command as a user with the required privilege (e.g. root).

 1. Restart the plcnext process: